emqx/emqx-docs/en_US/observability/log.md

   }
 }
 ```

-The default time window is set to 1 minute, with a minimum allowable value of 1 second.

 Log throttling is enabled by default and applies to selected log events such as authorization failures or message queue overflows.
 However, when the log level for `console` or `file` is set to debug, throttling is disabled to ensure detailed logging for troubleshooting.